Las Vegas Workers’ Compensation Attorney

 Workers’ Compensation Benefits Available to Injured Workers in Las Vegas

 A workers’ comp lawyer with The George Bochanis Injury Law Offices may be able to help you access a range of workers’ compensation benefits.
-These benefits are designed to pay for your medical treatment, replace a portion of your lost wages, compensate you for a permanent disability, and even provide you with vocational training if you are unable to return to your pre-accident line of work.
+These benefits are designed to pay for your medical care, replace a portion of your lost wages, compensate you for a permanent disability, and even provide you with vocational training if you are unable to return to your pre-accident line of work.

 Temporary Total Disability (TTD)